 Question 48.
 What proportion of animals (excluding fin fish) in the company's global supply chain is transported within specified maximum journey times?
 Rationale Companies should report on the proportion of animals that is transported within specified maximum journey times.
-When being transported, anim can experience hunger, thirst, discomfort, pain, frustration, fear and dis as well as physical welfare problems including injury, disease, and, in the worst cases, death.
-For these reasons, transport of live animals should b minimised wherever possible and journeys should be kept as short as po- less than 4 hours for poultry and rabbits, and less than 8 hours for other species.
-Transport of animals exceeding these limits, including loading of unloading, has been shown to decrease welfare significantly.
-For all companies, this question applies to all products (own-brand and other) nals tress, e ossible; and Scoring 0% of animals is transported within specified maximum journey times, or no reported information.
+When being transported, animals can experience hunger, thirst, discomfort, pain, frustration, fear and distress, as well as physical welfare problems including injury, disease, and, in the worst cases, death.
+For these reasons, transport of live animals should be minimised wherever possible and journeys should be kept as short as possible less than 4 hours for poultry and rabbits, and less than 8 hours for other species.
+Transport of animals exceeding these limits, including loading and unloading, has been shown to decrease welfare significantly.
+For all companies, this question applies to all products (own-brand and other).
+Scoring 0% of animals is transported within specified maximum journey times, or no reported information.
 0 1 - 20% of animals is transported within specified maximum journey times.
 1 21 - 40% of animals is transported within specified maximum journey times.
 2 41 - 60% of animals is transported within specified maximum journey times.
 3 61 - 80% of animals is transported within specified maximum journey times.
 5

 81 - 98% of animals is transported within specified maximum journey times.
-7 99 - 100% of animals is transported within specified maximum journey times.
-10 (Max Score 10) Explanatory Notes This question is assessed for all companies.
-Noies This question is looking specifically for reporting on the proportion of animals in the company's global supply chain that are transported wi specified maximum journey times. ithin • Points are only awarded if the company is explicit about the proportion of animals affected.
-Companies that reported on the total number of animals affected but do not put this number into context of the total number of animals used or processed globally (i.e. the scope of reporting the scope of reporting the scope of reporting the scope of reporting the scope of t f • Companies that report on the proportion of animals that is transported within specified maximum journey times but limited their reporting to specified products and/or geographies are either awarded the equivalent of 1 or 2 points, depending on whether the scope of this partial reporting is substantial or not. d • Scores are not awarded for companies that report on the proportion animals managed according to particular farm assurance standards do not explicitly report on the proportion of animals that is transported within specified maximum journey times in line with these standards. but • Companies that make general statements about "Our animals" or "A animals" are not awarded points unless there is explicit reporting on the proportion of animals that is transported within specified maximum journey times (e.g. with statements such as: 'xx% of our animals'). • We expect companies to report impact figures in an easy-to-understore format and with a description of the proportion of the supply chain represented by the data, without relying on the assessor to make the calculations. and
+99 - 100% of animals is transported within specified maximum journey times.
+(Max Score 10) Explanatory This question is assessed for all companies.
+Notes This question is looking specifically for reporting on the proportion of animals in the company's global supply chain that are transported within specified maximum journey times.
+Points are only awarded if the company is explicit about the proportion of animals affected.
+Companies that reported on the total number of animals affected but do not put this number into context of the total number of animals used or processed globally (i.e. the scope of reported figures is unclear) are awarded minimal points.
+Companies that report on the proportion of animals that is transported within specified maximum journey times but limited their reporting to specified products and/or geographies are either awarded the equivalent of 1 or 2 points, depending on whether the scope of this partial reporting is substantial or not.
+Scores are not awarded for companies that report on the proportion of animals managed according to particular farm assurance standards but do not explicitly report on the proportion of animals that is transported within specified maximum journey times in line with these standards.
+Companies that make general statements about "Our animals" or "All animals" are not awarded points unless there is explicit reporting on the proportion of animals that is transported within specified maximum journey times (e.g. with statements such as: 'xx% of our animals').
+We expect companies to report impact figures in an easy-to-understand format and with a description of the proportion of the supply chain represented by the data, without relying on the assessor to make the calculations.